bundlesorg/core/README.md

 -   **`--bundlers`** {String|JSON Array} Bundlers.
 Can be a comma-separated String of node modules or a JSON Array.
 Must be used in combination with `<input>` files, but will be overridden if `--config` exists.
 -   **`--data`** {String|JSON Object} Global data.
 Can be a String filepath to a node module or a JSON Object.

+### Configuring hooks

+Bundles hooks allow you to tie into the Bundles workflow.
+Like other global properties, hooks can be configured globally via `Bundles.on` or per bundle via `bundles.on`.
+The following hooks are available.

+-   **`afterBundle`** \{Function\} `(Bundles) => {}` Called each time after all bundles are completed.
+Does not require a return value.
+This allows you to do things such as run/reload a development server, etc.

 ### Configuring data

 Data can be configured in the [global config Object](#global-config-object), in [individual bundles](#configuring-individual-bundles), or locally in file content using front matter.
 Front matter is parsed with [gray matter](https://github.com/jonschlinkert/gray-matter), which means front matter can exist in many languages (i.e., YAML, JSON, JS, etc.).
 All data is merged as follows: